Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Problem Statement

 Finally, the noise sequence $\{\epsilon_t\}_{t \geq 1}$ is assumed to be conditionally $R$-sub-Gaussian for a fixed constant $R \geq 0$, i.e.,

 where $\mathcal{F}_{t-1}$ is the $\sigma$-algebra generated by the random variables $\{s_k, \mathbf{x}_k, \epsilon_k\}_{k=1}^{t-1}$ and $\mathbf{x}_t$.

-\paragraph{Difference to Existing Settings:} An important distinction between our work and certain previous ones (e.g., \cite{sui2015safe,sui2018stagewise}) is that we consider all points \emph{below} the threshold to be safe, rather than all points above the threshold.
+\paragraph{Difference to Existing Settings:} An important distinction between our work and certain previous ones (e.g., \citep{sui2015safe,sui2018stagewise}) is that we consider all points \emph{below} the threshold to be safe, rather than all points above the threshold.
 Our setting corresponds to trying to maximise a function while avoiding the risk of pushing it too far (e.g., dosage in clinical trials), whereas the alternative setting corresponds to needing to avoid excessively low-performance decisions (e.g., parameter configurations that may cause a drone to crash).
-The resulting algorithms are somewhat different since in our setting, maximisation algorithms will have a natural tendency to move towards less safe (rather than safer) values.
+The resulting algorithms are somewhat different since in our setting, maximisation algorithms will have a natural tendency to move closer to the safety threshold.

-While the above difference is non-minor, it is also worth noting that it diminishes when one considers variations of the problem with \emph{separate} safety and reward functions.
-See section \ref{sec:algo} for further discussion.
+While the above difference is important to keep in mind, it is also worth noting that it becomes insignificant when one considers variations of the problem with \emph{separate} safety and reward functions (see Section \ref{sec:algo} for further discussion).
+In addition, in our experiments we adapt \textsc{\sffamily SafeOpt} to suit our setting.